Neighborhoods in Hayward:

 Yes, Hayward is a sanctuary city.
 The City provides services to all residents, regardless of immigration status.
 The Hayward Police Department has a policy prohibiting their participation in civil immigration operations and enforcement.
 Hayward Police Department does not participate in immigration check points, and does not attempt to determine anyone's immigration status when they report a crime or are a victim.

-Organic Delivery: Buffalo Market, Celebrating California flavors delivering to Hayward.
+Organic Delivery from your local stores is often powered by Buffalo Market, Celebrating California flavors delivering to Hayward.

 We are Buffalo Market and we are a California company.
-We also provide grocery delivery to the surrounding areas, such as, San Francisco, San Leandro, Milpitas, Belvedere Tiburon, Corte Madera, Daly City, Emeryville, Fairfax, Greenbrae, Inverness, Kentfield, Larkspur, Mill Valley, Nicasio, Novato, Oakland, Piedmont, Ross, San Anselmo, San Bruno, San Francisco, San Quentin, San Rafael, Sausalito, South San Francisco.
+We also provide grocery stores with the good they need to offer you delivery to the surrounding areas, such as, San Francisco, San Leandro, Milpitas, Belvedere Tiburon, Corte Madera, Daly City, Emeryville, Fairfax, Greenbrae, Inverness, Kentfield, Larkspur, Mill Valley, Nicasio, Novato, Oakland, Piedmont, Ross, San Anselmo, San Bruno, San Francisco, San Quentin, San Rafael, Sausalito, South San Francisco.
 Our customers love us because we always deliver the freshest groceries on time.

 What is the best grocery store in Hayward?